tuxtor/the-j/src/jbake/content/blog/2018/2018-07-30-NetBeans-9-JavaEE-JakartaEE.md

 [Please see Apache Foundation official statement](https://blogs.apache.org/netbeans/entry/announce-apache-netbeans-incubating-92).

-# Does it mean that I won't be able to develop my JavaEE application on NetBeans 9
+# Does it mean that I won't be able to develop my Java EE application on NetBeans 9

 **Short answer:** No